mostafamaklad/laravel-permission-mongodb/README.md

 ### Cache Identifier

-TIP: If you are leveraging a caching service such as `redis` or `memcached` and there are other sites running on your server, you could run into cache clashes.
+> Note: If you are leveraging a caching service such as `redis` or `memcached` and there are other sites running on your server, you could run into cache clashes.
 It is prudent to set your own cache `prefix` in `/config/cache.php` for each application uniquely.
 This will prevent other applications from accidentally using/changing your cached data.

 ## Need a UI?